Stochastic estimates for the thin-film equation with thermal noise: Proof of Proof of the form of the counterterm

 where for the term (viii) we have used the fact that the term involving $(x_1-y_1)$ is independent of $y$ and that $\int_{\R^2} \dx{y} \partial_1 \psi_t (y)=0$.
 We bound the term (ix) as follows

 where we have again used the explicit forms of the Fourier transforms of $\psi$ and $x_1$ along with the fact that $F$ is a Schwartz function.
+The implicit constants depend on $\lambda,\Lambda$.
 We are thus left to treat the term (viii), which we do as follows